 The Dept. conducts follow-up monitoring to assure corrective action implementation and ongoing compliance.
+In addition, the contract with CMAs allows the Dept. to withhold funding and terminate a contract due to noncompliance.
 If a compliance issue extends to multiple CMAs, the Dept. provides clarification through formal Policy Memos, formal training, or both.
 Technical assistance is provided to CMAs via phone and e-mail.